fazlanharun/ETL_Pipeline_with_Dockerize_Airflow/README.md

 Each task is modular and reusable, with audit logging built into the ETL layer.

 🧪 ETL Logic Highlights
-Extraction: Reads raw CSVs from data/raw/, adds timestamps.
+Bronze: Reads raw sale data CSVs from data/raw/, adds timestamps created.
+Load to bronze schema.

-Transformation: Check data quality, deduplicate, cleans columns, , validates rows as per business rules.
+Silver: Extract latest batch of sale record from bronze.
+Check data quality, deduplicate, validates rows as per business rules.
+Load to silver.

-Loading: Inserts into PostgreSQL all three stage bronze, silver, gold.
+Gold: Aggregates total sales from the latest batch in silver.
+Create fact and dimension table.
+Inserts into PostgreSQL and ready to use for analytic and reporting.

 After ETL completion, the DAG grants access to Power BI via grant_powerbi_access, enabling user with acess to data at gold layer.